-Starting around 2000, FEMA has been updating flood zone maps around the country to a new version called DFIRM.
-In Florida, almost all counties have been updated.
+Starting around 2000, FEMA has been updating flood zone maps around the country to a new version called Digital Flood Insurance Rate Map (DFIRM).
+In Florida, all counties have been updated.

 Below is more information about flood zone maps.
 In addition, the three different versions of flood zones maps are explained.